ETERNA-earkiv/eterna-image-converter/README.md

 - **SVG conversion**: Converts SVG and SVGZ images to supported raster formats using Batik.
 - **Automatic format detection**: Uses ImageIO for input detection and Siegfried for post-conversion format validation.
 - **Preservation representation creation**: Each conversion creates a new representation for the converted files.
-- **Configurable exclusion logic**: Skips files that are already in the target format or are in a configurable list of excluded formats (e.g., `cur`, `pict`, `ico`, `dds`, `pfm`, `hdr`).
-The excluded extensions can be customized via the `core.tools.image-converter.excludedExtensions` property.
-- **Tested with same-named files**: Handles corpora where all files share the same base name but have different extensions.
 - **Unit tested**: Comprehensive test suite ensures correct conversion, exclusion, and validation logic.

 ## What Gets Tested